mbevand/silentarmy/README.md

 8. Install system-wide by running as root (accept all the default options):
   `$ sudo ./AMD-APP-SDK-v3.0.130.136-GA-linux64.sh`

-9. Install a compiler tools which you will need to compile SILENTARMY:
+9. Install compiler dependencies which you will need to compile SILENTARMY:
-  `$ sudo apt-get install build-essential`
+  `$ sudo apt-get install build-essential libsodium-dev`

 ## Ubuntu 14.04